Luis Veiga da Cunha

 In 1999 Veiga da Cunha returned to Portugal, as a full Professor at the Nova University of Lisbon.
 He also became a member of the National Council on Environment and Sustainable Development since 2001 and of the National Water Council since its creation in 1994.
 From 2001 to 2005 he has served as the Portuguese national delegate to the NATO Science Committee.

 He was a member of the International Panel on Climate Change (IPCC) of the United Nations (1999-2001) and a Lead Author of the chapter on Water Resources of the Third Assessment Report of the IPCC, published in 2001.
 He was also author and coordinator of the chapter on Water Resources of the Portuguese National Projects SIAM I and SIAM II (Climate Change in Portugal: Scenarios, Impacts and Adaptation Measures, 2001-2006).

 He was founder and the first President of the Portuguese Water Resources Association (1977–78) and Director of the International Water Resources Association.
 He was Director of the International Water Resources Association and Chairman of the Committee on River Hydraulics of the International Association on Hydraulic Research.
 He has been a member of the Editorial Board of Water Policy, the official science and technology journal of the World Water Council.
 He has also been a member of the Editorial Board of Water International, the journal of the International Water Resources Association.
 From 2010 to 2013 he was a member and coordinator of the "Gulbenkian Think Thank on Water and the Future of Humanity", an international group of reflection established by the Calouste Gulbenkian Foundation that gathered eleven distinguished scientists and experts in global water issues.
 The book "Water and the Future of Humanity" (Springer) was published in 2014, as a result of this work.
 Veiga da Cunha is a member of the Portuguese Academy of Engineering and a member and of the French Water Academy.

 He is the author of more than one hundred publications, including about 30 books and book chapters on environmental issues and particular on water resources related topics.

-He was awarded the Portuguese Order of “St. James of the Sword” (Grand-Officer) for scientific and cultural merit, and the French “National Order of Merit” (Grand-Officer).
+He was awarded the Portuguese Order of Military Order of Saint James of the Sword (Grand-Officer) for scientific and cultural merit, and the French Ordre national du Mérite (Grand-Officer).
 He was Minister of Education of Portugal in 1979-1980.

+Da Cunha was elected a corresponding member of the Engineering Sciences section of the Lisbon Academy of Sciences in 2008.